 Row 2 – X (see table below): ch 4, turn. *dc in ch sp, ch 2* – repeat from * to * until you reach the number of rows in the table below.

 Of course, the length of the top length is completely up to you!
 You can create more rows if you’d like, just remember to switch to a larger hook before your reach the top of the hips to give you a little more stretch on the hips.

-The table below is how many body rows you’ll need to create a crop top.
+The table below is how many body rows you’ll need to create a crochet crop-top.

 You will have two panels.
 Lay on top of each other and sew along the dotted lines as pictured below.